 If you discard a shared draft, you're discarding all changes, including changes made by others.
 Because shared drafts aren't versioned, there's no way to get a discarded draft back.

-Your personal drafts are still available, but are no longer editable.
+Any existing personal drafts are still available, but are no longer editable.
 If you edit a page, you'll see the shared draft of the page, not your personal draft (if one exists).

 If you need to get content out of your previous personal drafts head to Profile > Drafts, locate your page and copy the contents.